 1310-1346: John of Luxembourg rules as the king of Bohemia

-1338: foundation of the Old Town Hall – the importance of the city increases
+1338: the foundation of the Old Town Hall – the importance of the city increases

 1346-1378: the epoch of Charles IV – Prague becomes the capital of the Bohemian Kingdom and the Holy Roman Empire

-1348: foundation of the New Town and the first university in Central Europe (Charles University)
+1348: the foundation of the New Town and the first university in Central Europe (Charles University)

-1419-1437: attempts by the clergy to split from the church result in the Hussite revolutionary movement (Jan Hus – the reform preacher and martyr)
+1419-1437: attempts by the clergy to split from the church result in the Hussite revolutionary movement (Jan Hus – the reformed preacher and martyr)

 1526: Habsburg dynasty ascends the Bohemian throne (until 1918)

-1618-1620: defeat of the Czech nobles uprising; Czech language and Czech national consciousness begin to decline
+1618-1620: the defeat of the Czech nobles uprising; Czech language and Czech national consciousness begin to decline

-1784-1848: period of Czech national revival, beginning of the industrial revolution, establishment of Czech institutions
+1784-1848: a period of Czech national revival, the beginning of the industrial revolution, the establishment of Czech institutions

-1918: proclamation of independence of Czechoslovakia, Prague becomes the new state capital
+1918: the proclamation of independence of Czechoslovakia, Prague becomes the new state capital

-1945: the Prague uprising, liberation of Prague by Soviet army
+1945: the Prague uprising, the liberation of Prague by the Soviet army

 1948: seizure of power by KSC after the February putsch